Retaining People at Your Company

 Construction pros want direct feedback, not fluff.
 Are you reviewing performance regularly?
 (I have heard this from MANY people as something they wish they had…)

 Do they know how to level up or move up?
+Help them grow.

-3. A Vision They Can Buy Into
+3. A Vision They Resinate With

 Share the firm’s direction—what you’re building, who you’re becoming.

 Connect each person’s role to the larger mission and then don't change it… Let it be a foundation to the structure you build–unchanged, supportive, and key to everything else you do.
+Help them see how that vision aligns with their goals.

 4. Trust & Autonomy